-If you are reading this guide, you may have worked out that you must do a BAS statement.
-This guide will help you prepare and lodge your statement.
+If you are reading this guide, you may have learned that you must do a BAS statement, and this guide will help you prepare and lodge your statement.

 The business activity statement BAS is a form submitted to the Australian Taxation Office ATO by registered business entities to report their tax obligations, including GST, pay as you go withholding, pay as you go instalments, fringe benefits tax, wine equalisation tax and luxury car tax.